Reformed Presbyterian Church in Africa (Uganda)

-The Reformed Presbyterian Church in Africa (Uganda) was formed in 2007 by pastors and elders graduating from the Westminster Theological Seminary in Mbale, Uganda.
+The Reformed Presbyterian Church in Africa (Uganda) is a Reformed Presbyterian denomination that was established in 2007 by pastors and elders who graduated from the Westminster Theological Seminary in Mbale, Uganda.
+The church represents a confessional Reformed tradition within Uganda's diverse Christian landscape.
 In Uganda there are 10 congregations and 2 Presbyteries.
 In Kenya and Tanzania there is one Presbytery in each country.